cph/members-help/people-new-person.md

+## People: New Person

 The New Person page allows you to add new people records into your database: ![An overview of the New Person page.](images/New_Person_01.JPG "An overview of the New Person page.")